graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

-The contract of the interface must be satisfied, the variance rules apply on both argument types and field result types.
-Validation against interface contract is done right after lazy-loading of fields.
+The contract of the interface must be satisfied; variance rules apply to both argument types and field result types.
+Validation against the interface contract is done right after lazy-loading of fields.

 ### Interface